yrdeboer/vllm-blackwell-showcase/README.md

     [rank0]:[W519 11:59:41.079346057 ProcessGroupNCCL.cpp:1648] Warning: WARNING: destroy_process_group() was not called before program exit, which can leak resources.
 For more info, please see https://pytorch.org/docs/stable/distributed.html#shutdown (function operator())

 Next time we will start with `--shutdown-timeout 10` to see if that runs the garbage collector.
 For now we do not notice any funny system behaviour.

-# 7. Disclaimer
-Gemini was my copilot, but not my autopilot.